Luke Henman

 Luke Henman (born April 29, 2000) is a Canadian professional ice hockey centre who is currently playing for Ilves of the Finnish Liiga.
 He was selected in the fourth round, 96th overall, in the 2018 NHL entry draft by the Carolina Hurricanes.

-Henman was drafted by the Cape Breton Screaming Eagles in the 2016 Quebec Major Junior Hockey League draft, however he was traded to the Blainville-Boisbriand Armada before playing a game.
-After five seasons with the Armada, Henman signed a contract with the Seattle Kraken, becoming the first player in franchise history to sign with the team.
-Debuting professionally in 2021, Henman only played for the Kraken's minor league affiliates—the Charlotte Checkers, Allen Americans, and the Coachella Valley Firebirds.
+A native of Dartmouth, Nova Scotia, Henman played junior hockey in the area with the Dartmouth Whalers and Dartmouth Steele.
+He was then was selected by the Cape Breton Screaming Eagles in the 2016 Quebec Major Junior Hockey League draft, but he was traded to the Blainville-Boisbriand Armada before playing a game with the team.
+After playing six games with the Armada and then returning to the Steele during the 2016–17 season, Henman played four full seasons with the Armada.
+In 2021, Henman signed a contract with the Seattle Kraken, becoming the first player in Kraken history to sign with the team.
+Debuting professionally that year, Henman only played for the Kraken's minor league affiliates—the Charlotte Checkers, Allen Americans, and the Coachella Valley Firebirds.
+In 2025, he signed with Ilves, his first European team.